riha/BtsMsiTask/index.md

 By reverse engineering we extracted the functionality and wrapped it in a stand alone library, not tied to the BizTalk Server infrastructure in any way.
 Any complied dll can now directly be packages into a BizTalk specific MSI.

 In BtsMsiTask project we choose to package the functionality as a MsBuild task.
-This reason for this is that it suited our needs to use in a build server scenarion.
+This reason for this is that it suited our needs to use in a build server scenario.

-TODO: Skall ha en enkel bild som visar två dll:er som man ksickar in till msbuild och som sen bara blir en msi och in till biztalk.

 ## Getting started

-Getting started using BtsMsiTask involves three simple steps.
+To get started and generate your first MSI you will have to follow the simple steps.

 **1. Download and install**